ryanwitteck/Animator/README.md

 ## Our MVC Model

 In this project, we used the MVC model to design and create an implementation of an animation using basic shapes.
-The traditional roles a controller fills is split between our view and main class.
+The traditional roles a controller fills is split between our view and main classes for non-interactive views.
+While for interactive views, the controller roles are split between our view, main, and UI classes.
-There is an exception to this: for our interactive views, we have implemented a controller class that provides the user with a user-friendly UI that gives the user control over the playback options of our interactive view, though our view is still responsible for the timer and our main class still handles the initial set-up of the view.

 ### Model